The Song of Achilles by Madeline Miller | A Mythical Masterpiece

 “When at last they pulled off the veil, they said my mother smiled.
 This is how they knew she was quite stupid.
 Brides did not smile.”

-This quote is from page one, and honestly, it hooked me immediately.
+This quote is from page one, which hooked me immediately.

 By page eight I had already turned to my husband and said, “I already know this is a 5 star read!”
 What can I say?
 I was obsessed from chapter one, page one.